Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 ## Project Overview
 ### Introduction:
-In today's digital age, the food industry has witnessed a significant transformation with the advent of food delivery business applications.
+In today's digital age, the food industry has witnessed a significant transformation with the advent of food sales and delivery business applications.
 These applications have revolutionized the way people order, consume, and experience food.
 This project aims to conduct a comprehensive analysis of the food app business, focusing on various aspects including market trends, customer demorgraphy, customer behavior, customer income, costumer purchase method, and provide insights for potential business growth.

 ### Objectives:
 - To analyze the customer demorgraphy and the role their age, income, education status, and marital status plays in their Food purchase preferences